Latest update: 20 July 2022

-Q: We would like to drive to Barcelona in Catalonia, Spain by car from France.
+Question: We would like to drive to Barcelona in Catalonia, Spain by car from France.
 Can we cross the border by car?
-Do we have to take a PCR test in France to travel to Spain and have a PCR test travel certificate or isn't it necessary?
+Do we have to take an antigen or PCR test in France to travel to Spain and have a COVID test travel certificate or isn't it necessary?

-Important DisclaimerBefore we start, we need to make this disclaimer.
-We take every step to ensure our information is accurate and up to date, however, changes occur rapidly, and we may not be aware of all updates to the COVID-19 regulations.
-We therefore advise you to cross-check our information against official government health websites before you take action.
-Please note, if you act on any of the information that we give, you agree to do so at your own risk.
+DisclaimerBefore we start, we need to make this disclaimer.
+We take every step to ensure our information is accurate and up to date.
+However, changes occur rapidly, and we may not be aware of all updates to the COVID-19 regulations.
+We, therefore, advise you to cross-check our information against official government health websites before you take action.
+If you act on any of the information that we give, you agree to do so at your own risk.

-There may be random police controls at the French and Spanish side of the border to check you have the following travel documentation:
+There may be random police controls at the French and Spanish sides of the border to check you have the following travel documentation:

 The documents you need to travel from France to Barcelona by car are the following:

 The documents you need to travel back from Barcelona to France by car are the following:

 To enter France: Negative Covid test certificate or vaccination certificate or European Digital Covid Certificate

 According to the France Diplomacy official website, and to the official website of the French Ministry of Interior, France requires travellers coming from Spain and Europe to present one of the following certificates: